BELOVED LIFE is…

 a centre for the spiritual life : a movement of spiritual practice : re-imagining what it means to be human, shaping a better world : curating a mix of conversation and ideas, resources & practices, events & accompanying : exploring the wisdom, practices and spirituality of the ancient Jesus tradition : a project begun in 2013 by Ian Adams and Gail Adams, based in the southwest peninsula of the UK – and taking shape wherever you are…

 Ian Adams is a poet, writer and photographer working with themes of spirituality, culture and human-being within the natural world.
 Ian’s first complete collection of poems Unfurling is out now.
-He is also the author of Some Small Heaven, Wilderness Taunts, Running Over Rocks and Cave Refectory Road, the creator of the daily Morning Bell, Tutor in Pioneering and PC3 Context-based Training at Ridley Hall Cambridge, and Spirituality Adviser for CMS
+He is also the author of Breathing Deep, Some Small Heaven, Wilderness Taunts, Running Over Rocks and Cave Refectory Road, the creator of the daily Morning Bell, Tutor in Pioneering and PC3 Context-based Training at Ridley Hall Cambridge, and Spirituality Adviser for CMS